-We are very proud to announce that DESE has listed this transition story as a best practice, and it is being implemented by more and more families as awareness increases.
+We are very proud that DESE has listed this transition story as a best practice, and it is being implemented by more and more families as awareness increases.
 Parents and families are the leaders in developing creative housing solutions, and it behooves schools and service providers to listen.
 Not only is this a story of success for Nicky in terms of his quality of life, it’s a story of financial responsibility and tremendous savings as well.
 If that doesn’t inspire, nothing else will.
 So, read on!
 And don’t forget to read the blog posts; follow the links on the right sidebar!

 - Here’s a snapshot of what you will find here: